Mustafa Sabri: Life

 His father was Ahmed Efendi.
 He was born in Tokat in 1869.
 He began his education in his hometown and quickly memorized the Quran.
 He pursued his education in Kayseri and Istanbul, where he studied under Ahmed Asim Efendi and received his certificate of proficiency (icazetname).
 He married the daughter of his master Asım Efendi.
-He passed the Rüus-ı Tedris examination (teaching qualification exam) and became a teacher (müderris) at Fatih mosque.
+He passed the Rüus-ı Tedris examination (teaching qualification exam) and became a teacher (müderris) at Fatih Mosque in Constantinople.

-From 1898 until 1914, he attended Huzur lessons (lectures and discussions given by the ulema in the presence of the Sultan).
+From 1898 until 1914, he attended Huzur lessons (lectures and discussions given by the Ulema in the presence of the Sultan).
 Between 1900 and 1904, he was the librarian (hafiz-i kutub) of Sultan Abdul Hamid II (r.
 1876–1909).

-After the re-establishment of the Constitution on July 1908, he entered Parliament as the representative of Tokat.
-From 1908 to 1912, he was the chief editor of the journal Bayan-ul-Haq (the Exposition of Truth), an intellectual journal published by the Cemiyet-i İlmiye (Religious Scholars’ Association).
+After the re-establishment of the Constitution in July 1908, he entered Parliament as the representative of Tokat.
+From 1908 to 1912, he was the chief editor of the journal Bayan-ul-Haq (The Exposition of Truth), an intellectual journal published by the Cemiyet-i İlmiye (Religious Scholars’ Association).
 Although he thanked the CUP (Committee of Union and Progress) and the army in an article in the first issue of Bayan-ul-Haq for ending the Hamidian regime, shortly afterwards he joined the opposition to the party.

-He became the founding member of the Ahali (People) party in 1910 and the Hürriyet ve İtilaf (Liberal Entente) party in 1911.
-In 1912, he participated in the foundation of another political organization, the Cemiyet-i İttihad-i Islamiye (Islamic Union Association).
+He became the founding member of the Ahali Fırkası in 1910 and the Freedom and Accord Party in 1911.
+In 1912, he participated in the foundation of another political organization, the Cemiyet-i İttihad-ı İslamiye (Islamic Union Association).